 Diatomaceous earth has microscopic, sharp edges that are generally harmless to humans and other animals, but deadly to insects.

-The dust works by cutting into insects exoskeletons, then absorbing the roaches’ protective oils, dehydrating them, and killing them off.
+The dust works by cutting into the insect’s exoskeletons, then absorbing the roaches’ protective oils, dehydrating them, and killing them off.

 DE is not a pesticide which make it less likely roaches will become sensitized to it’s use.